gradio-app/gradio/.changeset/stale-houses-grin.md

 #### Add `render` function to `<gradio-app>`

-We now have an event `render` on the <gradio-app> web component, which is triggered once the embedded space has finished loading.
+We now have an event `render` on the <gradio-app> web component, which is triggered once the embedded space has finished rendering.

 ```html
 <script>